Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 Our virtual networks sure feel empty and sad.
 Let's cheer them up by giving them subnets!

-1. In the "shared" virtual network - the one by default in Sweden (heja Sverige!) - create a subnet for shared resources: `snet-shared-{team name}-dev-{location}`, span of 64 IP addresses should be plenty for our needs
+1. In the "shared" virtual network - the one by default in Sweden (heja Sverige!) - create a subnet for shared resources: `snet-shared-{team name}-dev-{location}`, span of 64 (or 64 - 5 = 59) IP addresses should be plenty for our needs
 1. In the both two other virtual networks, create:
     1. `snet-shared-{team name}-dev-{location}` with the range of 128 addresses
     1. `snet-apps-{team name}-dev-{location}` with the range of 128 addresses